 Nursery education is for three and four year olds.

-A child can be admitted to a nursery at the beginning of the term following their third birthday if places are available.
+A child can be admitted to a nursery at the beginning of the term following their third birthday, if places are available, and an application must be made for every child requiring a nursery place

 This can be in a community (council) nursery school or in a private setting, which may be a playgroup or private day nursery.